ASAP Youth Ambassador Coalition

 - The National Institute on Drug Abuse gives parents fact sheets for various drugs, emerging trends and alerts, a positive parenting family checkup, information on how to recognize substance use disorder and a step by step guide to find treatment.

-- Partnership for Drug-Free Kids discusses warning signs to help you figure out if your child is using drugs or alcohol and also how to prepare to take action if you suspect they are.
+- Partnership to End Addiction discusses warning signs to help you figure out if your child is using drugs or alcohol and also how to prepare to take action if you suspect they are.
 They also provide one-on-one help to address your child’s substance use via text message, email or phone call.
+What Families Need to Know to Protect Young People from alcohol is available.

 - Discovery Education, the U.S. Department of Justice and the Drug Enforcement Agency provide a parent toolkit where parents can get information on the warning signs of prescription opioid misuse and a guide to prevention and intervention.